DogaIster/refresh_in_applescript/README.md

 This is a bash script with .applescript extension that contains applescript code in it. <br/>
 Enter the required part on line 4 (e.g. "google.ca"). <br/>
-On Mac I run it using the command . refresh.applescript
+On Mac I run it on the terminal using the command . refresh.applescript